ayrtonsambo/kolektivo-curacao-weather-station-data/README.md

 The 'PWS API Current observations' file retrieves the daily observations from Wunderground, writes that data to CSV and uploads it daily to IPFS.
 A lot of steps were derived from the IPFS shipyard gitHub: https://github.com/ipfs-shipyard/py-ipfs-http-client
-Step 1: Create virtual environment py -m venv <environment name>
+Step 1: Create virtual environment
-  .\venv\Scripts\activate

-Step 2: Clone repo
+Step 2: Clone repo:

   git clone https://github.com/ipfs/py-ipfs-http-client.git

-Step 3: Select relevant working directory cd py-ipfs-http-client
+Step 3: Select relevant working directory:

+  cd py-ipfs-http-client